freebeer0/how-to-use-private-tor-obfs4-bridges/README.md

 The normal way to download the Tor Browser is from the Tor Project website at https://www.torproject.org

-In countries where the Tor Project website is blocked, you can request alternative download links by sending an email to gettor@torproject.org
+In countries where the Tor Project website is blocked, you can alternatively download from https://github.com/TheTorProject/gettorbrowser

-Specify your operating system (windows, osx, linux) and optionally your locale (English = en, Chinese = zh).

-Example: To get links for downloading Tor Browser for Linux in Chinese, send a message to gettor@torproject.org with the words linux zh in it.

-GetTor will reply with links to download Tor Browser from their supported providers.
-They support the following providers: Github, Dropbox, and Google Drive.

-Download the Tor Browser from one of the links in the email reply you receive.

 ## 4. Configure Tor Browser with Known Obfs4 Bridge